Question: "What is the significance of the Medo-Persian Empire in biblical history?"

 End of the Exile

 Before the Babylonian exile even began, God told Jeremiah that Judah would “become a desolate wasteland, and these nations will serve the king of Babylon seventy years” (Jeremiah 25:11).
-Ezra and others recorded that “in the first year of Cyrus king of Persia [539 B.C.], in order to fulfill the word of the Lord spoken by Jeremiah, the Lord moved the heart of Cyrus” (Ezra 1:1), and he allowed all the Jews to return to Judah.
+Ezra and others recorded that “in the first year of Cyrus king of Persia [539 B.C.], in order to fulfill the word of the Lord spoken by Jeremiah, the Lord moved the heart of Cyrus” (Ezra 1:1), and Cyrus allowed all the Jews to return to Judah.
 Not only did Cyrus release the Jews, but he also returned the stolen temple articles and paid for the Jews’ rebuilding efforts from the royal treasury (Ezra 6:4-5).
 This was a monumental time in Israel’s history, as Jerusalem and the temple were rebuilt and the Law was reinstituted.

 Daniel was prominent in the Medo-Persian Empire and a trusted advisor to King Darius.
 However, after being placed as head of the satraps (governors, of sorts), Daniel was hated by some of them for his quick ascent.
-They laid a legal trap for Daniel which should have gotten him killed, for he was thrown into the infamous lions’ den.
-He survived, however, by God’s intervention, and he continued to prophesy, rule and provide counsel in that foreign land (Daniel 6:28).
+They laid a legal trap for Daniel that should have gotten him killed, for he was thrown into the infamous lions’ den.
+He survived, however, by God’s intervention, and he continued to prophesy, rule, and provide counsel in that foreign land (Daniel 6:28).